Catering

-Catering is the business of providing food and beverage at a venue such as a private residence, banquet hall, special event space, hotel, business park, festival, film location/studio, or other locale.
-Catering can either be on-site, with food being prepared at the same location it is served (on-premise), or, more often, off-site - with food being prepared at one location but served somewhere else (off-premise).
+Catering is the business of providing food and beverages at a variety of venues, including private residences, banquet halls, special event spaces, hotels, business parks, festivals, film locations/studios, and other locations.
+Catering can be either on-site, in which food is prepared at the same location it is served (on-premise), or off-site, in which food is prepared at one location but served somewhere else (off-premise).

 Catering service is either full-service (with staff setting up, serving, and cleaning up), or drop-off/pickup.

 Generally, in the US, catering is served to a group and is based on a common menu.
 Restaurants, where guests choose individual dishes from a menu, are not considered caterers; a restaurant may offer catering services, however.
 In British usage the term catering also includes restaurant and pub food service.

+In the UK, the FDA serves as a model for food safety practices in places like restaurants, cafes, takeaways and other food service and catering establishments.
+They provide recommended guidelines on preventing cross-contamination, ensuring proper cleaning, chilling, cooking, management of food and specific guidelines for diary foods to prevent the risk of foodborne illnesses.

-History of catering
+Modern catering

 The history of catering reckons back to ancient times.

 The earliest account of major services being catered in the United States was an event for William Howe of Philadelphia in 1778.
 The event served local foods that were a hit with the attendees, who eventually popularized catering as a career.
-The official industry began to be recognized around the 1820s, with the caterers being disproportionately African-American.
+The official industry began to be recognized around the 1820s, with the caterers being disproportionately African American.
 The catering business began to form around 1820, centered in Philadelphia.